rodekruis/local-branch-mapping/merge_locations/README.md

 We used voting to decide which geolocation we should thrust, the voting is consist of two steps:
 * First, find the closest two as majority
-* Second, pick one within the closest pair with thrust chain: GMaps>Social media> Web scraping
+* Second, pick one within the closest pair with relative trust: GMaps > Social media > Web scraping

 <img align="center" src="report_sources/decision_making_semantic.jpg" width="500" />

 When we calculated the distance, we also take the similarity of address in to consideration and reduce the distance by the similarity of addresses in the pairs.

-In the end, for each local branch social media(Facebook and Twitte), we assign a most reliable geolocation and address to it.
+In the end, for each local branch social media (Facebook and Twitter), we assign a most reliable geolocation and address to it.

 ------------------------

-#### old version
+### Evaluation

+Folder:`evaluation`

 In this phase, it will be divided into few steps:
 * Get the Geo location of each candidate address
-* Evaluate the performance and compare to alternative approach(GMaps approach)
+* Evaluate the performance and compare to alternative approach (GMaps approach)
-* Correct addresses on social media by two data sources

-In notebook `pilot_scraping/NL&GT/Integration_GM_SM_WC.ipynb`, we used Google API to get the Geo location of each address and saved them into `pilot_scarping\NL&GT\nl_result_full_name.csv` and `pilot_scarping/NL&GT/gt_result_full_name.csv` with columns address name, latitude, longitude and name returned by Google map API.
+In notebook `evaluation/Integration_GM_SM_WC.ipynb`, we used Google API to get the Geo location of each address and saved them as csv with columns address name, latitude, longitude and name returned by Google map API.

 And then we exported all Geo location of local branches provided by their map interface and saved them to file `correct_nl.csv` for evaluation.
 In evaluation stage we will call this data set as TRUE data set.

-Now we have all three Geo datasets: GMap, Web scraping and social media(for NL case we have TRUE dataset).
+Now we have all three Geo datasets: GMap, Web scraping and social media (for NL case we have TRUE dataset).
 We made simple visualization of two countries.
-The files are `pilot_scarping\NL&GT\GT_visualization.html` and `pilot_scarping\NL&GT\NL_visualization.html`.
+The files are `evaluation/GT_visualization.html` and `evaluation/NL_visualization.html`.

 Before the evaluation, there are few things need to talk about.